We are in the midst of redoing our company newsletter, well really starting back up again.

 He goes on to say, “I will focus on how we curate “A-Ha” moments – throughout the month, we will store fresh industry reports & insightful infographics into a Dropbox folder.
 Every last Thursday of the month, we will take a look at this folder to see what’s our theme for this month.
 Next, we will curate a newsletter tapping on 3 to 5 stories that offer a blend of industry insight, data, news, and our own case studies.
 Sometimes, we will mix in a commercial call-to-action but most of the time, our newsletter is purely educational in nature”.

-Use customer feedback and constant testing to develop newsletter topics
+Use customer feedback to develop newsletter topics

 Listen to what your customers want.
 They are after all the ones who will be reading your newsletter.
 So if you want to catch their interest, you have to give them what they want.